JoinCODED/FS-Checklist/replit.md

   - Helpful instructions and tips
   - Subtasks with WiFi credentials and other details
   - Bonus and important task badges
-- **Important Tasks Reminder**: Dismissible notification card that:
+- **Important Tasks Reminder**: Auto-hiding notification card that:
   - Lists all incomplete important tasks
   - Provides click-to-scroll navigation to each task
-  - Auto-hides when all important tasks are completed
+  - Auto-hides when all important tasks are completed (cannot be manually dismissed)
   - Helps students focus on critical onboarding steps
 - **PDF Export**: Download printable checklist with:
   - Student information and current date